the-alchemist88/Cpp_helper_codes/Templates/templates&type_deduction.md

     auto var2 = y;      // type is int, const-ness drops

     auto var3 = a;      // type is int*
-    auto var5 = ca;     // type is const const int*
+    auto var4 = ca;     // type is const int*

-    auto& var6 = 5;     // error, cannot be bound to R value expression
+    auto& var5 = 13;    // error, cannot be bound to R value expression
-    auto&& var7 = 5;    // type is int&&
+    auto&& var6 = 5;    // type is int&&
-    auto& var8 = var7;  // type is int&.
-The name that is type of R value reference(var7), forms nevertheless an L value expression
+    auto& var7 = var6;  // type is int&.
+The name that is type of R value reference(var6), forms nevertheless an L value expression

-    auto&& var9 = a;  	// type is int(&)[10]
+    auto&& var8 = a;  	// type is int(&)[10]
-    auto&& var10 = ca;  // type is const int(&)[10]. ca is L value expression, according to reference collapsing rules var sloud be lvalue ref
+    auto&& var9 = ca;   // type is const int(&)[10]. ca is L value expression, according to reference collapsing rules var sloud be lvalue ref

 }
 ```